 - Full – For full size mattresses, your blanket should be atleast 90 x 85 inches, measured in length by width.

 - Twin – A twin size blanket, designed for a twin bed, usually measures around 90 x 65 inches in size.

 Choosing the Best Blanket: Weave

 - Knit – When you hear about knitted blankets, the mind goes directly to wool blankets.
-Knit blankets are usually made with wool, though synthetic materials are often used sometimes.
-These blankets are heavyweight and designed to keep in the warmth while also maintaining optimal airflow.
+Knit blankets are usually made with wool, though synthetic materials are sometimes used.
+These blankets are heavyweight and designed to keep in the warmth while maintaining optimal airflow.

 - Conventional – The conventional weave is one that is commonly seen in your average blanket.
-This type of weave is designed to provide thorough insulation to prevent body heat from evaporating.
+This type of weave provides thorough insulation to prevent body heat from evaporating.
 It is tightly and closely woven to achieve this effect.